dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ### ILSR

 ILSR is a specific recommendation for using LISP in the 3GPP 5G mobile network architecture.
-A detailed whitepaper can be found at [ILSR-WP].
+A detailed whitepaper can be found at {{ILSR-WP}}.
 The recommendation is to use the mechanisms in
 {{?I-D.farinacci-lisp-mobile-network}}.